alexjp87/Cloud-AWS--Serverless_Photo_Gallery/README.md

 ### Project Description
-'Serverless Photo Gallery' is a cloud-based photo gallery application that allows users to upload, view, and delete images.
+'Serverless Photo Gallery' is a cloud-based photo gallery application that allows users to interact with a web interface hosted on Amazon S3, where they can upload photos, view their gallery, and delete images.

-AWS services are leveraged to provide a scalable, serverless architecture with minimal infrastructure management.
+AWS services are leveraged to provide a scalable, serverless architecture requiring minimal infrastructure management.

-Users interact with a web interface hosted on Amazon S3, where they can upload photos, view their gallery, and manage images.

 The backend logic is handled by AWS Lambda, which processes image uploads and deletions, while metadata is stored in Amazon DynamoDB.

-The application is designed to dynamically fetch and display images from Amazon S3, offering a fast and cost-efficient solution for hosting a photo gallery without requiring the management of servers.
+The application is designed to dynamically fetch and display images from Amazon S3, offering a fast and cost-efficient solution for hosting a photo gallery without the management of servers.

 ### User Stories
-From the perspective of the cloud engineer:
+From the perspective of the cloud professional:

 - As a future cloud professional, I want to create a Lambda function that allows users to upload images through the web application, so that the images are stored in Amazon S3 and the metadata is saved in DynamoDB for future retrieval